A frequent question we get is how or if the Sweetroll works with drop bars. This post will help to explain the setup.

 Next are a few photos showing the large Sweetroll again (with LG Pocket) on the Salsa Woodchipper bars.
 This setup uses bar end shifters so the lever swing-in is not an issue.

 Tons of hand clearance on top:

-Overall, it’s a system originally designed for flat bars, but works well with various drop bars, you just need to be mindfull of the packed width.
-The drops interefering with on the bike loading may or may not be much of a concern depening on personal preference on loading.
+Overall, it’s a system originally designed for flat bars, but works well with various drop bars, you just need to be mindful of the packed width.
+The drops interfering with on the bike loading may or may not be much of a concern depending on personal preference on loading.
 If sleeping gear is stored then it’s a non-issue.
 If used for clothing layer changes during the day while on the bike then the side access is not as good as with flat bars.